PDP-10/its/doc/NITS.md

-### Assembling a new ITS
+## Assembling a new ITS

-Note: <code><kbd>$</kbd></code> means typing the Altmode or Escape key.

-Note: `XX` means the name of the ITS you are building.
+Note: <code><kbd>$</kbd></code> means typing the Altmode or Escape key. `XX` refers to the name of the ITS you are building.

+### Step 0.
+Preliminaries
-0. Here are manuals for all programs mentioned below:
+Here are manuals for all programs mentioned below:
    - [MIDAS](info/midas.26)
    - [SALV](kshack/nsalv.order)
    - [DSKDMP](sysdoc/dskdmp.order)
    - [DDT](_info_/ddtord.1462)
    - [LOCK](_info_/lock.order)

+### Step 1.
+Machine configuration
-1. First examine SYSTEM; CONFIG > for changes you want to make.
-Look for the text `IFE MCOND XX,[` to find the section for the machine named XX.
+First examine `SYSTEM; CONFIG >` for changes you want to make.
+Look for the text `IFE MCOND XX,[` to find the section for the machine named `XX`.
+If you are creating a new machine name, use one of the existing blocks as a base.
+For example, if you are giving your KA10 ITS the name `XX`, make a copy of the `KA` block and rename it `XX`.
+There are already preconfigured machines for several simulators.

+If you want to connect your machine to a network, this is also where you define its network address.

-   KA10 options you may want to consider:
+   Common options you may want to consider:
+   - NQS, the number of disk drives.
+   - IMPP, whether there's an IMP interface.
+   - IMPUS3, the machine's **IP address**
+   - NCPP, INETP, CHAOSP, network protocols.

+   KA10 specific options:
    - DC10P, RP10P the kind of tape drives.
    - TM10A or TM10B, the kind of tape drive.
    - NUNITS and NEWDTP, number and kind of DECtape drives.